Tsuyoshi Hasegawa

 There was euphoric excitement after the February Revolution.
 Having acquired freedom and equality, people expected life to improve immediately.
 But life only got worse.
 Electricity and the water supply dwindled, and soon stopped.
 Garbage piled up in the streets and courtyards, uncollected.
 The city stunk so bad that newspapers commented that even an elephant would faint.
 Worst of all, basic food became scarce.
 People stood for hours in long queues for a mere loaf of bread.
 Horses, dead from starvation, lay strewn about in the city’s major streets, and signs were posted not to eat dead horses.
 Dogs disappeared, ending up in people’s stomachs.
 Epidemics spread, and hospitals were overwhelmed.

 As horrible as this all was, the most frightening change was the sharp rise of crime, especially violent crime.
 The tsar was gone and with the tsar the tsarist police was also annihilated.
-The newly created municipal police, inexperienced and untrained, was infiltrated by former criminals.
+The newly created municipal police, inexperienced and untrained, were infiltrated by former criminals.
 Pickpockets became muggers.
 Robbers became murderers.
 People believed that merchants were taking advantage of shortages and the economic decline to the detriment of a population already suffering from rationing and deprivation.
-An ugly specter of anti-Semitism reared its head in the mob justice against merchants.
+An ugly specter of anti-Semitism reared its head in mob justice against merchants.

 The old court system was paralyzed, and temporary new courts passed erratic verdicts without solid legal basis.
 Soon, even the temporary courts were abolished, leaving the citizens nowhere to go to lodge their complaints.
 Likewise, the prison system broke down, leading to mass escapes and returning criminals to the streets.